About

 Since 2013, Urban, Rural and Northern Indigenous organizations, including the Canada Housing and Renewal Association (CHRA) Indigenous Caucus and others, have committed decades of working with and for Indigenous peoples in the area of housing and wrap-around services.
 On November 25, 2022 the group agreed to participate in a For Indigenous By Indigenous Housing Coalition to transparently uphold and advance Housing as a human right for all Indigenous peoples living in urban, rural and northern communities from coast-to-coast-to-coast.
 On that day, they created an URN Declaration and the National Indigenous Collaborative Housing Incorporated (NICHI) was created.

-It determined a “For Indigenous, By Indigenous” (FIBI) Strategy and a FIBI Centre is required over and above the National Housing Strategy already announced in November 2017 and includes the following key actions:
+It determined a “For Indigenous, By Indigenous” (FIBI) Strategy is required over and above the National Housing Strategy already announced in November 2017 and includes the following key actions:

 • Incorporate a national URN Indigenous housing entity to achieve collective goals, manage and control allocated funds that will be used towards providing housing and housing supports for Indigenous peoples;